benjaminbang987/airflow_works/README.md

 source config.sh
 ```

-As a validation setp, run the terminal window run `echo $AIRFLOW_WORKS_DBURL` to see if the Airflow config is linked to the correct database.
+As a validation setup, run the terminal window run `echo $AIRFLOW_WORKS_DBURL` to see if the Airflow config is linked to the correct database.
 The name of the database should be equal to the name after the `postgres://localhost:port_number/`.
 Run `psql $AIRFLOW_WORKS_DBURL` to see if you can psql into the database.
 If you can, `\q` out from the
 sql shell and you are ready to roll.